MaterializeInc/materialize/doc/user/content/cli/_index.md

 view and source definitions ([`SHOW CREATE VIEW`][scv], [`SHOW CREATE SOURCE`][scs], etc.), and then create a new node with those items.

-### Source cache

-The `--cache-max-pending-records` specifies the number of input messages Materialize buffers in memory before flushing them all to disk when using [cached sources][cache].
-The default value is 1000000 messages.
-Note that Materialize will also flush buffered records every 10 minutes as well.
-See the [Deployment section][cache] for more guidance on how to tune this parameter.

 ### Telemetry

 Materialize periodically communicates with `telemetry.materialize.com` to report